mum0n/model_size/docs/size_structured_model_snowcrab.md

 ## 7. Synthesis through a size-based model (aka, Generalized Leslie, or a **Transition matrix model**)

-In the fisheries literature, the primary modelling approaches tend to be of the *Cohort-based models* (e.g., Virtual Population Analysis, and other catch-at-age variations).
+In the fisheries literature, the primary modeling approaches tend to be of the *Cohort-based models* (e.g., Virtual Population Analysis, and other catch-at-age variations).
 "Statistical catch-at-age" is expensive to determine, in terms of skill (age-determination is generally subjective), time and resources.
-In these approaches, the focus is upon abundance estimation and projection after constraining growth, reproduction, maturity, natural mortality, effort, size/age selectivity and stock/spawner-recruit relationships (often though not always) to independently and previously established **apriori** bounds.
+In these approaches, the focus is upon abundance estimation and projection after constraining growth, reproduction, maturity, natural mortality, effort, size/age selectivity and stock/spawner-recruit relationships (often though not always) to independently and previously established **a priori** bounds.
 Almost always, they are age-based, fixing time directly into the models and converting information as they relate to age structure.
 They are powerful and well established.

-But they also suffer from various issues: variablity and plasticity in these relationships depending upon location, time, density/competitive stress, disease, temperature, habitat space, etc. Some of the issues associated with uncertainty propagation of numerous relationships are addressed by the flexibility enabled in "Integrated Analysis" (IA) and "Stock Synthesis" (SS) approaches (Fournier and Archibald 1982, Maunder and Punt 2013, Methot and Wetzel 2013) that computing all parameters simultaneously (observation models, process models) by assuming independence of each component submodel.
+But they also suffer from various issues: variability and plasticity in these relationships depending upon location, time, density/competitive stress, disease, temperature, habitat space, etc. Some of the issues associated with uncertainty propagation of numerous relationships are addressed by the flexibility enabled in "Integrated Analysis" (IA) and "Stock Synthesis" (SS) approaches (Fournier and Archibald 1982, Maunder and Punt 2013, Methot and Wetzel 2013) that computing all parameters simultaneously (observation models, process models) by assuming independence of each component submodel.
 They are considered the current state-of-the-art.

 However, even with all this (somewhat overwhelming) structural and dynamical model complexity, the variability and plasticity of life history as a function of age still remains the central challenge as living things are wont to do what they do and survey information are usually less than appropriate due to capture what they do: the GIGO principle applies at all times, that is, garbage in, garbage out, no matter how refined and precise the models may be.